Gaussian and Student's $t$ mixture vector autoregressive model with application to the effects of the Euro area monetary policy shock: Details on the Empirical Application

 Figure~\ref{fig:acplot} presents the ACF and crosscorrelation function (CCF) of the quantile residuals of the StMVAR($2,2$) model for the first $20$ lags.
 As the figure shows, there is not much autocorrelation in the residuals, but CCs of almost $0.2$ in absolute value stick out in the ACF of IPI's quantile residuals at the lag $10$, in the CCF of OIL and HCPI at the lag $6$, and in the CCF of HCPI and RATE at the lag $15$.
 There are also a moderately sized CCs at small lags in the ACF of the IPI's quantile residuals at the lag $3$ and in the RATE's quantile residuals at the lag $2$.
 These CCs are not, however, very large, and as $316$ CCs are presented, some of them are expected to be moderate for a correctly specified model.
-Therefore, our model appears to capture the autocorrelation structure of the series reasonably well, although some of the CCs are slightly larger than what one would expect for an IID process.\footnote{It does not show up in the figure but there is a large negative CC at the lag $24$ in autocorrelation function the IPI's quantile residuals.
-We suspect that this might be related to the employed detrending method \citep{Hamilton:2018}, where the cyclical component of $IPI_t$ at the time $t+h$ is defined as the OLS residual from regressing $IPI_{t+h}$ on a constant and $IPI_{t},...,IPI_{t-s+1}$, where we used $h=24$ and $s=12$.
-So we experimented with the univariate log industrial production series and detrended it with the filter using $h=5, 6, 7, 10, 12, 18, 19, 24$ and $s=12$.
-First, we examined the partial autocorrelation functions (PACF) of the cyclical component and found that with each $h$, there is a large or moderate positive partial autocorrelation coefficient (PACC) at the lags $h+1$ and $2h + 1$ with the latter one being smaller.
-Except that for $h=24$ both of the PACCs were quite small, however, and for $h=19$ the PACC at the lag $2h+1$ was relatively small.
-Then, we fitted one-regime GMAR and StMAR models \citep{Kalliovirta+Meitz+Saikkonen:2015, Meitz+Preve+Saikkonen:2021} to the cyclical component using the autoregressive orders $p=2,3,11,12$ and examined the autocorrelation functions of the quantile residuals \citep[which equal to the Pearson residuals in the linear Gaussian case, see][for details]{Kalliovirta:2012}.
-In each of the cases, there was a large negative CC in the quantile residuals' ACF at the lag $h$ when $p\leq h$ but not when $p>h$ (in which case there was often a large negative CC at some lag larger than $p$).
-Hence, the large negative CC seems to be related the detrending method.
-Nonetheless, since accommodating the large negative CC with the autoregressive order $p=25$ seems excessive even for a linear VAR (given our sample of $276$ observations), we will only note its existence.
-The details of this investigation are not shown for brevity.}
+Therefore, our model appears to capture the autocorrelation structure of the series reasonably well, although some of the CCs are slightly larger than what one would expect for an IID process.

 The ACF and CCF of the squared quantile residuals are presented in Figure~\ref{fig:chplot} for the first $20$ lags.
 The figure shows that there is a moderately large CC at the first lag in the ACF of the IPI's squared quantile residuals and a slightly larger one (roughly $0.2$) at the fourth lag in the ACF of RATE's squared quantile residuals.
 There is a particularly large CC at the lag $10$ in the CCF of HCPI's and IPI's squared quantile residuals, and a somewhat large CC at the lag $16$ in the CCF of IPI's and RATE's squared quantile residuals, at the lag $9$ in the CCF of OIL's and IPI's squared quantile residuals, and at the lag $10$ in the OIL's and HCPI's squared quantile residuals.
 Nonetheless, the model seems to capture the conditional heteroskedasticity of the series moderately well, as the inadequacies do not seem very severe, with the exception of the single large CC at the lag $10$ in the CCF between squared quantile residuals of HCPI and IPI.